 Additional Treatment Options

 If additional treatment is needed, you’ll need to explore your options.
 You may find that Invisalign Express is the fix for you, as this treatment option tends to be for milder cases with a shorter duration of treatment.
+After having braces for a period of time, it’s likely you want the straight smile without having to endure the metal gear all over again.
+If this is the case, then clear aligners are an excellent alternative to going back to square one.
 You may even choose to undergo another round of braces.
 Depending on how much your teeth have shifted, your treatment time may be significantly shorter than your initial treatment experience.